miniautonomous/engine_ai/README.md

 There are three buttons that require input from the user via a keyboard: the Power on/off button, the Network Model button, and the Log Folder button.
 The very first step to start the system is to power it on via the Power button.
-The default state of the vehicle is in manual drive mode, so you should now be able to drive the drone around as if it was a standard RC car.
+The default state of the vehicle is in manual drive mode, so you should now be able to drive the car around as if it was a standard RC car.

 PLEASE NOTE: We highly recommend that when you start the car, have it on a stand with the wheels not making contact with any surface.
 Always test responsiveness of the vehicle while the car is on the stand first to ensure you